-For 120 years, NDSCS has provided responsive educational programs and experiences for thousands of students who, upon graduation, fulfill workforce demands.
+For over 120 years, NDSCS has provided responsive educational programs and experiences for thousands of students who, upon graduation, fulfill workforce demands.
 Today, we continue our mission as a comprehensive college encompassing liberal arts transfer programs, career and technical education, and workforce training.

 2022 – The North Dakota State Board of Higher Education hires the 10th President, Rod Flanigan, Ph.D.